rashmisagar/ctm-test/README.txt

 *****************
 Test Design
 *****************
-CTM Tech test project is designed using BDD Cucumber framework and Java with Selenium
+CTM Tech test project is designed using BDD Cucumber framework and Java with Selenium.

 I have considered three test scenarios per feature file to possibly test the full coverage of the online energy product user journey:
 1. As an Electricity only user, I should be able to get quotes from companies that provide the products through the online journey, so that I can compare prices to make an optimal decision